pi-46-tropical-fox/fancy-todo/server/api_doc.md

 # My Todo App Server
-Todo List App is an application to manage your todo activity.
+Todo App is an application to manage your todo activity.
 This app has :
 * RESTful endpoint for todo's CRUD operation
 * JSON formatted response
+* JWT secret in .env is SECRET=thisismydeepestsecret

 &nbsp;